Lost & Found – The WHAV Call Letters

 Whittier and the Rude Birthday Guest

-Boston’s fashionable Hotel Brunswick, Boylston Street at the corner of Clarendon, was the setting of John Greenleaf Whittier’s 70th birthday party.
 There’s always one.
 That party guest who—because of the free flow of liquor, poor upbringing or owing to some kind of personality defect—humiliates the host and ruins the party.
 It’s even more embarrassing when it’s an expensive, highbrow affair at a posh venue with a guest list that would be the envy even of the White House.
 Well, it happened to Haverhill’s favorite son, John Greenleaf Whittier on the occasion of the famous poet’s 70th birthday party Dec.
+17, 1877, at Boston’s fashionable Hotel Brunswick on Boylston Street at the corner of Clarendon.